The DIDIER families from Beckerich, Luxembourg to Evanston, Illinois

 Sgt.
 KETTLE was 32 when he enlisted at Cape Girardeau on August 15, 1862.
 He mustered in at Benton Barracks on September 18 as a Private in company F. He was Regimental Teamster until he was promoted to 5th Sgt. on June 20, 1863.
 He was captured on November 27, 1863 at the Battle of Ringgold Gap, GA.
 He died of pneumonia as a POW in Libby Prison, Richmond, VA.

 Page created June 16, 2008.
-Updated May 1, 2009.
-Copyright 2008, 2009 by Jim Heckenbach
+Updated Feb 5 2023.
+Copyright 2008-2023 by Jim Heckenbach

 Please email me if you have comments, corrections, or more information.
 If you're studying the same topics, it's likely I have more information that you could use.
+I'm especially interested in old pictures.
+There are pictures of John and Nick Didier, but none of Mike so far.